Brand System / Automotive / Luxury / 1989-present

 What happened to Lexus?

 Lexus and the LS 400 That Made Quiet Luxury Operational is a brand system case about Lexus in 1989-present.
-The LS 400 made quietness, quality control, and service recovery feel like one luxury promise.
+The LS 400 made quietness, quality control, and service recovery read as like one luxury promise.
 Luxury can be built as an operating system, not a decorative layer.
 Lexus made silence, inspection, dealer discipline, and service behavior carry the brand from the first sale.

 Why is Lexus a brand system case?